 Stocking your pantry with home canned goods is not only prudent, it’s a simple and inexpensive way to build your food storage.
 When you can up what is in season (at the peak of freshness, flavor and low price) you’re taking a seasonal approach to your canning.
-I know that in June or July, I’ll be canning as much strawberry jam as I possibly can.
-I know that in the Fall it’s apple pie filling and applesauce, and in Winter it will be venison soup with fresh venison and all those potatoes and carrots I stored away from the garden!
+I know that in the Fall, I’m glad I know how to can applesauce!

 Canning is very simple to do; fills your pantry with delicious healthy foods, and gives peace of mind.
 Yes, it takes time and effort, but ‘anything worth doing’ does!